Old Post Office (Washington, D.C.): 21st century

-Limited movement on redevelopment

 In March 2005, GSA issued a request for information (RFI) and received more than 20 responses.
 However, the agency did not receive approval from the Office of Management and Budget (OMB) to proceed to a request for proposals (RFP).
 OMB did not believe that the responses to the RFI showed that redevelopment was in the best financial interest of the federal government, however.

 In June 2006, as a result of the Mid-Atlantic United States flood of 2006, record-setting rainfall of 12.11 in fell on Washington.
 The basement of the Old Post Office Building flooded, as did the William Jefferson Clinton Federal Building (headquarters of the Bureau of Alcohol, Tobacco, Firearms and Explosives), the Herbert C. Hoover Building (headquarters of the United States Department of Commerce), the Internal Revenue Service Building, the National Archives Building, and the Robert F. Kennedy Department of Justice Building.
 The Old Post Office Building, one of those on higher ground, reopened after two days.
 Most of the other buildings remained closed for a week.

 In 2007, GSA estimated, that it would cost more than $100 million to modernize the structure.
 GSA also said that while it earned $5.4 million in rent at the Old Post Office Building in 2007, it spent $11.9 million on administrative and maintenance, for a loss of $6.5 million.

 In 2008, Eleanor Holmes Norton, D.C.'s Delegate to Congress, introduced the "Old Post Office Building Redevelopment Act of 2008" (H.R.
 5001) to require GSA move faster on issuing a request for proposals.
 During hearings before the Subcommittee on Economic Development, Public Buildings and Emergency Management of the House Committee on Transportation and Infrastructure, members of Congress singled out the Old Post Office Building for under-utilization.
 The legislation passed the House on June 23, and the Senate on September 26.
 President George W. Bush signed it into law (P.L.
 110–359) on October 8.
 As enacted, the Redevelopment Act required the GSA to proceed with redevelopment of the Old Post Office Building and relocate all federal tenants.
 It required the GSA to report to the appropriate House and Senate committees regarding any redevelopment agreement, and barred any redevelopment plan from coming into force until 30 days of a continuous session of Congress had passed.

 On July 12, 2008, the National Capital Planning Commission issued its National Capital Framework, a plan designed to govern development in Washington, for the next 50 years.
 The plan was supported by the United States Commission of Fine Arts, the federal agency with legislative authority to approve the aesthetic design of all major buildings in the D.C. metropolitan area.
 The National Capital Framework specifically asked that the Old Post Office Building be renovated in order to improve public amenities and support the ongoing revitalization of Pennsylvania Avenue.